Stay Coastal 3NB

 “Once we had the quotes for the upgrade and building works, we were able to access grant support from BEST to make the improvements we needed.’’

 Cllr Bruce Pickard, Deputy Mayor and North Tyneside Council’s cabinet member for Business, said: “It’s great to see local businesses like Stay Coastal take their responsibilities towards the environment seriously and save money at the same time.

 “I’d urge any eligible business in the borough to get in touch with us and see how the scheme could benefit them too.”

 The energy audit was carried out Phil Noval, Senior Building Services Specialist at Blyth based Narec Distributed Energy, providing the free service on behalf of BEST.

-Funded through ERDF (European Regional Development Fund), BEST is available to help businesses improve their energy efficiency and reduce costs across North Tyneside as well as Newcastle, Northumberland, Gateshead and Sunderland.
+Funded through ERDF (European Regional Development Fund), with £670,000 as part of the European Structural and Investment Funds Growth Programme for 2014-2020, BEST is available to help businesses improve their energy efficiency and reduce costs across North Tyneside as well as Newcastle, Northumberland, Gateshead and Sunderland.